 With a bit of co-branding at its finest, Coca-Cola and the NFL paired up to bring Mean Joe Greene into America’s hearts.
 This ad has since become one of the most famous commercials in Super Bowl history.
 It has also gone on to win several awards for advertising including a Clio and a Cannes Gold Lion.

 The Coca-Cola Mean Joe Greene commercial completely softened the tough-guy image for the former Pittsburgh Steelers defensive tackle.
 In the ad, a young boy selflessly shares his bottle of Coke with Joe who is clearly down and had a rough game.
 Touched by this offer, Joe tosses his jersey to his #1 fan with the classic line, “Hey kid, catch!”
-Coca-Cola was already a leader in soft drinks by this point, but the commercial did more for the reputation of professional football.
+Coca-Cola was already a leader in soft drinks by this point, but the famous T.V. commercial did more for the reputation of professional football.
 It shows the heartwarming moment of meeting your personal hero.

 #5: Budweiser – “Whassup?!”
 (1999)